Emaad-Mir/emaad-fastpages/_posts/2023-01-28-Individual-CPT-Outline.md

 ## Team Member Roles

-We have assigned each member of our team a page of the project for them to complete so that everybody's CPT submission will be different but still be based on the same idea.
+We have assigned each member of our team a part of the project for them to complete so that everybody's CPT submission will be different but still be based on the same idea.
 Below is a table that shows the team members, their roles, and their part of the project that they are to complete:

 |Team Member|Scrum Team Role|Assigned Part of the Project|Purpose|
 |-----------|-----------|-----------|-----------|